MIB Payout Examples | Uninsured/Untraced Driver Accidents

 There are two potential heads of claim: general damages and special damages.
 These are intended to get you back to the position you were in before your accident.

-- Special damages refer to monetary losses sustained as a result of your injuries.
-These can include lost wages as well as the cost of travel to hospital or therapy.
-If you are looking to claim for loss of earnings, hold onto proof such as payslips to support your claim.
+• Special damages refer to monetary losses sustained as a result of your injuries.
+These can include lost wages and the cost of travel to hospital or therapy.
+If you want to claim for loss of earnings, hold onto proof such as payslips to support your claim.

 A Comprehensive List Of MIB Payout Examples In The UK